 You must be a qualified person for at least one year to be eligible to establish a Colorado domicile and begin the one-year domicile period necessary to qualify for in-state tuition.
 You are a qualified person and thus eligible to establish domicile and begin the one-year domicile period if you are at least 22 years old, are married, are a second-year graduate student or are emancipated from your parents, grandparents, other family and/or friends.
 Persons not so qualified assume the domicile of their parents or court-appointed legal guardian.
 Students who are considered a qualified person under any of the criteria above are not eligible for in-state tuition through their parents.

-Establishment of a new domicile in Colorado occurs when an individual is physically present in Colorado and does not intend to return to the state in which he or she was formerly domiciled (or to acquire a domicile at some other place outside of Colorado).
-The domicile of a non-emancipated minor is the same as the parent or guardian with whom he or she resides.
-Students over the age of 22 years, students enrolled in a graduate degree program, and emancipated minors are qualified to determine their own domicile.
+Establishment of a new domicile in Colorado occurs when an individual is physically present in Colorado and does not intend to return to the state from which he or she was formerly domiciled (or to acquire a domicile at some other place outside of Colorado).
+The domicile of a non-emancipated minor is the same as that of a parent or legal guardian.
+Students over the age of 22 years, second-year graduate students, married students and emancipated minors are qualified to determine their own domicile.

 Note: No single factor or combination of these factors may be considered conclusive evidence of domicile.
 Moreover, because domicile is defined as a true, fixed and permanent home, individuals who are present in Colorado on a temporary basis, e.g., for the purpose of completing a degree, cannot establish domicile by merely taking these actions.